An open letter from members of Coal Aston & Dronfield Against Fracking to residents of S18.

 Fracking has been touted as a more environmentally friendly solution to coal, however, this doesn’t really apply to the UK, as most coal plants will have closed by the time that fracking becomes established.
 Regardless, a recent report by Paul Mobbs states that fracking should no longer be considered as a bridging mechanism for transition to a low carbon energy generation.
 The author reviewed the research that this bridging concept was based on, the Mackay-Stone report, and has shown that it is fundamentally flawed.

 Furthermore, to suggest that gas extracted by Ineos will be used to help “keep the lights on” is totally misleading.
-They plan to use the gas for their plastics manufacturing plant in Grangemouth, many of which are not reusable or recyclable, yet another contribution to environmental pollution.
+By their own admission, they plan to use the gas for their plastics manufacturing plant in Grangemouth, many of which are not reusable or recyclable, yet another contribution to environmental pollution.

 Ground water contamination